deckarep/zig-notebook/README.md

 # zig-notebook
-A repository to dick around in the Zig language - try things out, record notes, etc.
+A repository to mess around in the Zig language - try things out, record notes, etc.

 ## List of Projects